animal welfare <-- back to

 to take one step towards wildlife.
 He was strongly

-all lives would be better.
-We can co-exist with wildlife.
+and all lives would be better.
+We can co-exist better

 The DNR plants crops solely for the purpose of spurring